 The exact cost of a non-owner SR-22 policy depends on where the driver lives and how much car insurance they’re required to have.
 But because non-owner SR-22 insurance applies only to drivers, and not their cars too, it generally costs less than regular SR-22 coverage.

 How Non-Owner SR-22 Insurance Works

 Non-owner SR-22 insurance is coverage for drivers who do not own a car but are required by their state to file an SR-22 as verification of insurance.
 Most states require drivers to file an SR-22 after they are convicted of a major moving violation, such as DUI or reckless driving.
 This applies even if you don’t own a car, which is where non-owner SR-22 insurance comes in handy.

 You will not be eligible for non-owner SR-22 insurance if anyone in your household owns a car.
 If you purchase a non-owner SR-22 policy, you will only need it for 3-5 years, depending on your state.
 Those who do not plan on driving in the future can drop their coverage once they are no longer required to have an SR-22 on file.

-Yes, SR-22 insurance covers any car that you drive, as long as you file for an owner-operator SR-22 certificate.
+Yes, SR-22 insurance covers any car you drive, as long as you have an owner-operator SR-22 certificate.
 An owner-operator certificate, which is available in most states, is a type of SR-22 form that covers you when you drive any vehicle, regardless of who owns it.